ericstoneking/42/README.md

 Msys), but its success rate isn't great.
 If you have errors on the first compile or run, try editing your Makefile to manually set your `42PLATFORM`.

+For OpenGL graphics, newer Macs with Retina displays will need the GLFW graphics libraries, available from MacPorts, Homebrew, and probably elsewhere.
+Otherwise, you'll need the GLUT libraries, which are also readily available if not already installed on your system.
+Graphics are optional, settable in the Makefile by GUIFLAG.

 ## Getting Started

 See the overview, "42 Overview.pdf", in the Docs folder.
 Also recommended: